-- 1. Engineering Drawing, N.D.
-Bhatt, Charotar Publishers, Edition2016 - 2.
-Engineering Drawing, K.L.
-Narayana, P. Kanniah, Scitech Pub, Edi2016
+1.Engineering Drawing, N.D.
+Bhatt, Charotar Publishers, Edition2016

+- 2.Engineering Drawing, K.L.
+Narayana, P. Kanniah, Scitech Pub, Edi2016 Reference Books: - Reference Dooks.

-- 1. Engineering Drawing and Graphics, Venugopal/ New age, Ed2015. - 2.
-Engineering Drawing, Johle, Tata McGraw-Hill.
-Ed2014 - 3.
-Engineering Drawing, Shah and Rana, 2/e, Pearson Education Ed2015
+1. Engineering Drawing and Graphics, Venugopal/ New age, Ed2015.

+2. Engineering Drawing, Johle, Tata McGraw-Hill.
+Ed2014

+3.Engineering Drawing, Shah and Rana, 2/e, Pearson Education Ed2015

-At t he end of the course, the student will be able to Blooms Level of Learning 1.
-Understand the concepts of Conic Sections.
+At the end of the course, the student will be able to Blooms Level of Learning 1.
+Understand the concepts of ConicSections.
 L1, L2 2.
-Understand the concept of Cycloidal Curves, Involutes and the application of L1, L2 industry standards.
-3. Understand the Orthographic Projections of Points and Lines and are capable L1, L2, L4 to improve their visualization skills, so that they can apply these skills in developing the new products.
+Understand the concept of Cycloidal Curves, Involutes and the application of industrystandards.
+L1, L2 3.
+Understand the Orthographic Projections of Points and Lines and are capable L1, L2, L4 to improve their visualization skills, so that they can apply these skills in developing the new products.
 4. Understand and apply Orthographic Projections of Planes.
 L2, L3 5.
-L2, L3 conversion of isometric views to orthographic views vice-versa.
+Understand and analyze the Orthographic Projections of Solids and conversion of isometric L2, L3 views to orthographic views vice-versa.